What Is a Legal Hold?

 When do you send the legal hold?

-In many ways, the legal hold represents your first line of defense against deletion of potentially relevant evidence, commonly referred to as "spoliation."
+In many ways, the legal hold represents your first line of defense against deletion or modification of potentially relevant evidence, commonly referred to as "spoliation."
 Consequently, it should go out immediately once litigation commences or can be reasonably anticipated, such as an acrimonious employee dismissal or product defect that will almost surely prompt litigation.

 Who sends the legal hold?

 A lot of large companies deal with dozens, if not hundreds, of active litigation matters at any one time.
 And each one has at least one legal hold attached to it.
-Managing the legal hold process can amount to a full time job and is often shared among a team of people.
+Managing the legal hold process can amount to a full-time job and is often shared among a team of people.
 While the legal hold might list a company attorney as the official "sender," the process is often managed by paralegals or e-discovery managers, who specialize in the nuances of day-to-day legal hold management, and who don't need extensive legal training to perform the job effectively.

 Who do you send the legal hold to?

 The legal hold should go to anyone who might possess potentially relevant ESI.
 That list is far from static.
 As legal teams uncover more of the underlying facts of the matter, the list of custodians (legal hold recipients) will evolve.
 In some cases, new people will be added to the hold.
 But it's not uncommon for people to be released from a hold as well, as described below.